 If you’re a part-time rideshare driver or drive full-time and keep your options open, it’s not uncommon that you may have looked into other flexible ways to make money.

-I personally love hearing from drivers who are experimenting with other income ideas, whether it’s Amazon Flex or delivering form DoorDash.
+I personally love hearing from drivers who are experimenting with other income ideas, whether it’s Amazon Flex or delivering for DoorDash.

-What does a UPS Personal Vehicle Drivers do exactly?
+What Does a UPS Personal Vehicle Driver Do?

 As a UPS Personal Vehicle Driver, you’ll make deliveries for the UPS in your own vehicle.
-According to the UPS, it’s a ‘fast-paced, physical position that gets you outdoors and connecting with customers.’
+According to UPS, it’s a:

-Donald went to an interview for the warehouse job position and found out they require you to be able to lift up to 75 lbs.
+He went to an interview for the warehouse job position and found out they require you to be able to lift up to 70 lbs.
 While this wasn’t an issue for Donald, it is something to be aware of.

-In general, these driver helpers can be expected to make around $21 per hour and does require training before you can get started.
+In general, these driver helpers are expected to make around $21 per hour and require training before they can get started.